Customer Service Is Crazier Than It Sounds

 Working in retail will put you face-to-face with every personality type imaginable.
 Unfortunately, most of these personalities are NOT friendly.
-If there’s one thing to gain from learning to bite your tongue, it’s that you build a tolerance for certain behavior.
+Remember ‘Karen’ from earlier?
+Yeah, there are millions of her.

-Fighting fire with fire is never a good look, and there’s no place to learn tolerance like at a retail job.
-And if we’re being honest — customers usually get more upset when they don’t get a reaction out of you, which is extremely satisfying.
+Fighting fire with fire is never a good look, and there’s no place to learn tolerance like at a customer service job.
+And if we’re being honest — customers usually get more upset when they don’t get a reaction out of you, and that’s extremely satisfying.

-You’ll Learn to Have Empathy
+You Will Learn To Have Empathy

-That cashier you yelled at because they weren’t authorized to provide a discount?
+The employee you yelled at because they weren’t authorized to provide a discount?
 They’re working three jobs to help support their struggling family.
-The customer service employee you berated because you didn’t bother to read the return policy?
-Her husband is sick and not getting better.
+The customer service rep you humiliated in front of her coworkers because you didn’t bother to read the return policy?
+Her husband is sick and he’s not getting better.

 No one wants the sweaty money you just pulled out of your bra — yes, this happens.
-Don’t hand a cashier the crumpled up bill in your pocket.
-Paying a huge bill with change?
-You know the cashier has to count that at the end of the night, right?
-Is the line taking too long for your liking?
-Thank the customer in front of you for that.
-Don’t take it out on the cashier.
+Try not to hand a cashier a pile of crumpled up bills.
+Smooth them out like an adult so they don’t have to do it for you!
+Considering paying a huge bill with pocket change?
+You know the cashier probably has to count that at the end of the night, right?
+Getting impatient in the long line?
+The cashier has no control over how many items someone is buying.
+I could go on for days.

 Oh, and please do not throw your money at the cashier or on the counter.
-Hand it to them.
-Basically, don’t make their job harder than it needs to be for no reason.
-Even situations like the following, where you think you’re making things easier…
+Hand it to them, like a grown adult.
+Just try not to make their job more complicating than it needs to be, for everyone’s sake.
+Consider the following …

-Please … Stop With the Corny Cashier Jokes
+Please … Stop With the Corny Cashier Jokes!

 Lastly, and possibly most importantly, enough with the cashier jokes!
 Cashiers have heard them all and they’re never funny.
 Oh, you just printed that $20 bill today?
 Ha.
 This item is free because it won’t scan?
 Never heard that before!
-Just stop.
-If you want to make the cashier smile, just say thank you and don’t leave your trash on the counter before walking away…